Kosovo Entry Requirements

 Currency

-Amounts exceeding €10,000 must be declared on entry and exit.
-Failure to declare can result in confiscation and penalties.
+Amounts exceeding €10,000 must be declared to customs upon entry or exit.
+Failure to declare can result in fines or confiscation.

 Gifts/Goods